concreted/hackenpy/README.md

 -----------------
 </pre>

 On each player's turn, the game shows a list of their available edges.
-Enter the edge name to remove it and all edges "above" it.
+Type in an edge name to remove it.
+If one or more edges becomes disconnected from the ground, they are removed from play. ```s``` shows the playing field.

 By default blue goes first.
-Run with ```-r``` to start with Red (see Options).
+Run with ```-r``` to start with red (see Options).

 Whichever player runs out of available edges loses.